Home

 by Steve

-(Hamilton< NJ)
+(Hamilton, NJ)

-I always had a hard time making a good cup of coffee at home.
-I grind my own beans, filtered water etc. I had many different coffee makers Bunn pour over, Bunn Pod, French Press and all of the coffee was just OK.
 I don't care what what the so called coffee experts say about percolators, for example the coffee is bitter or burned.
 They are all wrong!!
 Trust me on this, I've tried everything.
 I went and purchased a 1970 GE immersible percolator and it makes the best cup of coffee!!
 The coffee is very hot, smooth and rich.
 Try to find a vintage percolator, one from the 60's or 70's.
-DO NOT BUY YHE NEW JUNK FROM CHINA, many reviews say that they burn out in a few months.
+DO NOT BUY THE NEW JUNK FROM CHINA, many reviews say that they burn out in a few months.
 Don't fall for all of the modern bull.

 Editor's Note: One of the most popular percolators out there, based on buyer feedback, is the Presto 02811 12-Cup Stainless Steel Coffeemaker